Space-Machines-Company/meta-enclustra-mpfs/README.md

 ## Deployment

-The OpenEmbedded Image Creator (wic) creates a partitioned image file for SD Card/eMMC boot.
+The OpenEmbedded Image Creator (wic) creates a partitioned image file for SD Card/eMMC.
 The partitions are configured in an OpenEmbedded kickstart file ([mpfs-icicle-kit.wks](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/blob/2021.11/wic/mpfs-icicle-kit.wks)) that is located in the [meta-polarfire-soc-yocto-bsp](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/tree/2021.11) layer.
-The image file to be deployed on SD Card/eMMC can be found in **build/tmp-glibc/deploy/images/\<MACHINE\>** directory, e.g. **core-image-minimal-me-mp1-250-ees-d3e.wic**.
+The image file to be deployed on SD Card/eMMC can be found in **build/tmp-glibc/deploy/images/\<MACHINE\>** directory, e.g. **image-minimal-hwtest-me-mp1-250-ees-d3e.wic**.

 ### Creating a Bootable SD Card